adamayoung/TMDb/Sources/TMDb/TMDb.docc/GettingStarted/ConfiguringTMDb.md

 ## Overview

-Before creating any of the TMDb services the configuration needs to be set.
+Before creating any of the TMDb services a configuration needs to be created.

 ## Creating the Configuration object